 Common Questions Concerning Social Security

 Our Philadelphia SSDI attorneys help people pursue SSDI benefits.
-We sit down and explain all aspects of the process, including:
+We will sit down and explain all aspects of the process, including:

 - How SSDI differs from SSI — These benefits have different requirements for eligibility.
 SSDI benefits accrue to workers according to lifetime taxable working income.
 SSI income is available to older adults or individuals with disabilities whose income and assets fall below a certain threshold.